 Wait, what’s wrong with aliens eating people's faces?
 That could happen, right?

-It could, but only if the aliens’ digestion systems required the same nine amino acids we need for digestion.
+It could, but only if the aliens’ digestion systems requires the same nine amino acids we need for digestion.
 Otherwise, their eating us would be like our eating wood or plastic.
-It would make them sick and they would go home in disgrace.
+It would make them sick and they would fail and go home in disgrace.
 All DNA on Earth, including that of people, animals, plants, and even bacteria, is composed of four chemical bases (adenine, guanine, cytosine, and thymine).
 What are the chances of life on other worlds having those same chemical components?
 If they don't, chances are they would not benefit by eating us.

 Likewise, there is the problem of molecular chirality: the right/left-handedness of molecules.
 Would creatures from other worlds have the same molecular chirality as ours?
 And what about respiratory alkalosis?
 That is what happens when one inhales the incorrect percentage of carbon dioxide.